2011 Singaporean general election: Nomination day details

+During nomination, Steve Tan Peng Hoe pulled out from contesting Tampines GRC; Tanjong Pagar GRC incumbent Baey Yam Keng took his place, in turn new candidate Chia Shi-Lu replaced Baey in his place.

 Staking claims

 Soon after the announcement of the new electoral boundaries, various opposition parties indicated their intent to contest, subject to negotiations between political parties to avoid three-cornered fights.
 The parties declaring an interest to contest each constituency and their nomination status is reflected below.

 General election campaign

-Televised forum
+Televised forums

 In the first pre-election forum of this nature in Singapore since the 1988 General Election, Channel NewsAsia invited the main parties to record an hour-long programme.
-The programme, in English entitled, “A political forum on Singapore's future” brought together the ruling People's Action Party (PAP) and four opposition parties to discuss long and short-term challenges for the country.
+The programme, in English entitled, "A political forum on Singapore's future" brought together the ruling PAP and four opposition parties to discuss long and short-term challenges for the country.